polarours/Cppuccino/docs/en/move-is-not-moving.md

 `std::move` just opens the door; it does not carry anything out.

-> Tip: For more about rvalue references, see the related chapter (to be added).
+> Tip: For more about rvalue references, see the [Rvalue References](/docs/en/rvalue-references.md) chapter.

 ## Common misunderstanding